valancej/documentation/_pro/continuous-deployment/google-container.md

 gcloud container clusters delete $KUBERNETES_APP_NAME -q
 ```

+### Permissions

+To use Google Cloud with Codeship Pro, your generator service on Codeship will need to authenticate with an account with the correct IAM permissions.

+While the permissions may vary and do change, the minimal required permissions are:

+- Container Engine Admin
+- Container Engine Cluster Admin
+- Deployment Manager Editor
+- Storage Object Admin

+If these permissions are not enough to authenticate, we recommend investigating other potentially required IAM permissions.

 ## Other Google Cloud Services

 If you are looking to use other Google Cloud services, we maintain [specific documentation]({{ site.baseurl }}{% link _pro/continuous-deployment/google-cloud.md %}) for using the Google Cloud CLI for all other deployments.